 Defensible space is the buffer created around one's home to reduce the intensity of an approaching wildfire, eliminate combustible materials and vegetation that might ignite and spread to your home, and to create a safer space to aid in your evacuation and allow firefighters to defend your home.
 Defensible Space is required by law in the Wildland Urban Interface (WUI) areas of Town of Corte Madera and City of Larkspur (and all other cities and towns in Marin).

 Your home may be the most valuable investment you ever make.
 If you live in the Wildland Urban Interface (WUI), protect against the chance of losing that investment by creating defensible space and "hardening" your home with fire-resistant construction materials and design.
 In Marin, all residents of the WUI are required by law to maintain defensible space around their homes at all times.

 Creating defensible space does not mean you need a ring of bare dirt around your home!
 Through proper planning, you can have both a beautiful landscape, with lush, green vegetation, and a fire safe home.

 The Central Marin Fire Department provides a thorough and comprehensive vegetation management and inspection program in order to protect lives and property for those who live and enjoy the hillside communities within Larkspur, Corte Madera, and Greenbrae.
 The California Fire Code Chapter 49 Sections 4901.1 to 4907.4 as amended and adopted by the City of Larkspur and the Town of Corte Madera, and the California Public Resource Code Section 4291 provides the Fire Department the authority to require property owners to maintain proper defensible space around their home.

-Fire Marshal, Central Marin Fire Department
+Fire Chief, Central Marin Fire Department

 DEFENSIBLE SPACE REQUIREMENTS